charleymroberts/events-manager/README.md

 - Dashboard clearly displaying the options available to the user.

 - Navbar providing easy navigation to each section.
 Remains the same across the whole staff site.
+Displays as a hamburger menu on small and medium-sized screens.
 Is a different colour from the public site to provide visual cue to which section of the app the user is currently in.

 - Quick links to log in and out (also displays current login status), and switch between the staff and public sections of the app.
 These remain the same across all parts of the app.